-5.10.10 Insofar as the amenity impacts of the proposed SuDS features are concerned, the District Council's Good Design for North West Leicestershire SPD provides that careful attention will need to be afforded to the softer design of headwalls to attenuation basins and seeks to avoid steeply sided SuDS features (and which, as a result, require the use of safety fencing, thus reducing their usefulness as open space).
+Insofar as the amenity impacts of the proposed SuDS features are concerned, the District Council's Good Design for North West Leicestershire SPD provides that careful attention will need to be afforded to the softer design of headwalls to attenuation basins and seeks to avoid steeply sided SuDS features (and which, as a result, require the use of safety fencing, thus reducing their usefulness as open space).
 In this case, the proposed basins are considered to be of an appropriate profile, and would, it is considered, make a positive contribution to the amenity value of the newly-created public access land.
 In terms of the materials to be used in the external finishes of the proposed headwalls, the agent confirms that this could be dealt with by condition; this would be considered acceptable.
-No proposed fences to the SuDS features are indicated above, which would not generally be steeper than 1:3), widespread use of safety fencing would not appear likely to be required.
+No proposed fences to the SuDS features are indicated within the submissions but, having regard to the profiles of the proposed basins (and, as indicated above, which would not generally be steeper than 1:3), widespread use of safety fencing would not appear likely to be required.
 As such, the proposed SuDS features would be considered to meet the Council's requirements in terms of their visual amenity value.